 Cement is essential for construction activity such as building houses, factories, bridges, roads, airports, dams and for other commercial establishments.
 This industry requires bulky and heavy raw materials like limestone, silica, alumina and gypsum.
 Coal and electric power are needed apart from rail transportation.
 The industry has strategically located plants in Gujarat that have suitable access to the market in the Gulf countries.
 The first cement plant was set up in Chennai in 1904.

 Aluminium Industry is the second most important metallurgical industry in India.
-It is light, resistant to corrosion, a good conductor of heat, malleable and becomes strong when it is mixed with other metals.
-It is used to manufacture aircraft, utensils and wires.
-It has gained popularity as a substitute of steel, copper, zinc and lead in a number of industries.
-There are 8 aluminium smelting plants in the country located in Orissa (Nalco and Balco), West Bengal, Kerala, Uttar Pradesh, Chattisgarh, Maharashtra and Tamil Nadu.
+Aluminium has gained popularity as a substitute of steel, copper, zinc and leads in a number of industries because it is light metal, resistant to corrosion, a good conductor of heat, malleable and becomes strong when it is mixed with other metals.
+There are 8 aluminium smelting plants in the country located in Odisha (formerly Orissa) (Nalco and Balco), West Bengal, Kerala, Uttar Pradesh, Chhattisgarh, Maharashtra and Tamil Nadu.

 India has 12 major and 187 non-major ports.
 The Indian ports and shipping industry plays a vital role in sustaining growth in the country’s trade and commerce.
 It is the sixteenth largest maritime country in the world, with a coastline of about 7,517 km.
 The first plant in India for construction of technologically well- developed ships was set up in 1941 in Vishakhapatnam by the Scindia Steam Navigation Company.
 'Jal-Usha' was the first ship built here.
 It was nationalised in 1952 and was named the 'Hindustan Shipyard Limited’ (Vishakhapatnam).